Monday, November 8, 2010

 The fight occurred last night at Harvey’s Lounge on Aurora Avenue

 A group of cats who had been watching grew angry at the discourse and forced their way to the bar to claim the pretzel and the fight broke out.
-One cat knocked a small Pug unconscious and repeatedly kicked him before fleeing the scene.
+One cat knocked a small Pug unconscious and repeatedly teased and kicked him before fleeing the scene.

 The manager said the cats involved were regulars at the bar but it was not clear to him who should have had the last pretzel.